 Why Not to Use Mineral Oil As Wood Finish

-Aside from the fact that petroleum-based products are bad for the environment, mineral oil finishes have other downsides that may affect how you feel and look and inhibit the durability and care of your home décor.
+Aside from the fact that petroleum-based products such as crude oil and mineral oil are bad for the environment, mineral oil finishes have other downsides that may affect how you feel and look and inhibit the durability and care of your home décor.
 Consider the following reasons and strong evidence when you want to understand why we don’t recommend mineral oil for application on dry skin, natural wood, or various uses around the home.

 Human Health Concerns with Mineral Oils